 We can surely debate the merits or feasibility of both of these reforms, but the most important point is that we need to actually have that conversation.
 Technology has changed so much about the way we live, and it has completely transformed the way we consume facts about the world.
 It is a mistake to ignore these changes in the judicial context.
 The challenges to judging in the information age are global challenges, and we should not be shy about looking abroad when searching for creative solutions.

-The full text of this Response can also be found by clicking the PDF link below.
+The full text of this Commentary can also be found by clicking the PDF link below.